exercism/jq/exercises/concept/regular-chatbot/.docs/instructions.md

 ## Check Valid Command

 Apart from being smart, the Chatbot is also a loyal assistant.

-To ask something to the chatbot, the user must say the word “**Chatbot**” in the first position of the command.
+To ask something to the chatbot, the user must say the word "**Chatbot**" in the first position of the command.
 It doesn't matter if the keyword is in UPPERCASE or lowercase.
 The important aspect here is the position of the word.

 Implement the function `is_valid_command` that helps the Chatbot recognize when the user is giving a command.